pandesald/TMDb-Movie-Performance-Analysis/README.md

 ## Key Findings
 - Only 58% of films with complete financial records were profitable — roughly 42 in 100 failed to recoup production costs.
 - Budget and revenue are moderately correlated (r = 0.59), but budget alone does not determine commercial outcomes.
-- December, March, and July produce the highest median box-office revenues.
+- December and July produce the highest median box-office revenues.
 - Adventure and Animation lead on revenue; Documentary and Music lead on audience ratings.

 ## Tools & Libraries